Wu Yue (actor)

 Wu Yue (born 25 April 1976) is a Chinese film and television series actor.
 Some of his more notable roles include Chen Zhen in Huo Yuanjia and Jingwu Yingxiong Chen Zhen (2001); Di Yun in Lian Cheng Jue (2004); Sun Wukong in Journey to the West (2011); Ariq Böke in The Legend of Kublai Khan (2013); and Wan Zonghua in Ip Man 4 (2019).

+Biography

 Wu enrolled in the Central Academy of Drama in 1997 and graduated in 2001.
 Apart from acting, he practises martial arts and holds a National Martial Arts Championship grade in wushu.
 He is currently a member of the National Theatre Company of China.
 He also wrote lyrics and performed songs for some of the films and television series he acted in.

+Family

+Wu married Liu Jing (刘晶) in 2015, their daughter Wu Dini (吴狄妮) was born in 2016.